propalparolnapervom/NETWORK/Overall.md

 - it can be that `App` is always blocked when there is no data; in this case `OS` wakes `App` up, once the packages are in the buffer;

+> **NOTE**: See corresponding block below to get more info on processes that are going on on each separate OSI layers.

 # Layer 2: Data Link